 - Instead of filling out piles of paperwork, you only have to fill out one easy form–our Master Survey.

 - The team moves expeditiously to begin the work to secure your insurance panels.

-- There’s a reason thousands of doctors and other healthcare professionals pick Thriveworks for their medical credentialing.
-Thriveworks provides excellent service and is results-oriented.
+- There’s a reason thousands of doctors and other healthcare professionals pick us for their medical credentialing.
+Our credentialing team provides excellent service and is results-oriented.

-Let the experts at Thriveworks use their skills and experience with medical credentialing, making the process efficient, smooth and affordable.
-For more information and to get started on credentialing today, call 1-855-664-5154 or visit http://www.medicalcredentialing.org/.
+Let the experts at MedicalCredentialing.org use their skills and experience with medical credentialing, making the process efficient, smooth and affordable.
+For more information and to get started on credentialing today, call 1-855-664-5154 or visit https://new.medicalcredentialing.org/new/.